How to Know If You Should Quit Teaching

 Questions to Ask When You Are Considering Quitting Teaching

 - Why do you want to quit?
 Examine your heart and your frustrations.
 What are the main reasons you are considering quitting?
-If there are a lot of them, try to narrow it down to the top three.
+If there are a lot of them, narrow it down to the top three.
 Identifying the real reasons you want quit will help clarify your decision.

 Can they be solved by seeking advice or by getting additional training?
 Would things be vastly different if you taught at a different school (or even a different type of school)?
 If you had a little less work and a little more time to rest, would that make a significant difference?

 - Why are you a teacher?
 Think back to when you first started teaching.
 Why did you decide to be a teacher?
 What about now – why are you teaching now?
 What is your mission?
 Your purpose?

 - What does why you’re a teacher tell you about if you should remain a teacher?
 If you, at one point, felt a strong calling and mission as a teacher, ask yourself if anything has changed.
 Do you still have that calling?
-Is there still more for you to do?
+Is there more for you to do?

 - What is God saying?
-I listed this last, but it is the most important question of all.
-What is God saying to you in this situation?
+The most important question is what does God want you to do?
 He has a plan for your life, and He will give you clear direction if you ask and are patient in listening.
-No one else knows the future, knows your desires and thoughts intricately, and knows exactly what you and your students need.
+No one else knows the future, understands your deepest desires and most intimate thoughts, and knows exactly what you and your students need.